15 ESRs (Early Stage Researchers) have been recruited to the 5 Work Packages. Find further details about them in their biographies below.

 Work Package 4, Project 4.3

-Enthusiastic environmental researcher with interest and experience in the field of food-water-energy nexus, agroecology, sustainable community development, EU agro-environmental policies, and hence also in the area of circular economy and climate change adaptation strategies.
-Holder of an undergraduate MA degree in Geography and Hispanic Studies from the University of Aberdeen (including a year abroad at the University of Alicante), as well as an MSc degree in Environmental Sciences, Policy and Management from the Lund University and the Central European University in Budapest (MESPOM program).
-Her interests navigated her towards several research projects, some of which concerned ecological recycling agriculture and sustainable food systems to close the nutrient loop – being a Polish national, in this research she mainly focused on Poland; the impact of the LED lifecycle; the impact of climate change on health and agriculture in rural areas in Peru; refugee crisis on Lesvos, Greece; diffusion of an integrated organic farming system in the Cambodia’s Mekong flooded forest.
-In her current research, she ventures into informal/alternative and formal/mainstream economic spaces to explore (inter-)relationships between the two, whilst viewing them through the lens of circular economy.
+Enthusiastic environmental researcher with interest and experience in the field of food-water-energy nexus, agroecology, sustainable community development, agro-environmental policies, and hence in the area of circular economy and climate change adaptation strategies.
+Holder of an undergraduate MA degree in Geography and Hispanic Studies from the University of Aberdeen; and an MSc in Environmental Sciences, Policy and Management from the Lund University and the Central European University (MESPOM program).
+Her interests navigated her towards several research projects that concerned ecological recycling agriculture and sustainable food systems in the Cambodia’s Mekong flooded forest and Poland; the impact of climate change on health and agriculture in rural areas in Peru; the impact of the LED lifecycle; refugee crisis on Lesvos, Greece.
+In her current research, she ventures into informal/alternative and formal/mainstream economic spaces to explore (inter-)relationships between the two, whilst viewing them through the lens of circular economy.’

 Work Package 4, Project 4.4